Anicet-Georges Dologuélé

-Anicet-Georges Dologuélé (born 17 April 1957) is a Central African politician who was Prime Minister of the Central African Republic from 4 January 1999 to 1 April 2001.
+Anicet-Georges Dologuélé (/fr/; born 17 April 1957) is a Central African politician who was Prime Minister of the Central African Republic from 4 January 1999 to 1 April 2001.
 Subsequently, he was President of the Development Bank of Central African States from 2001 to 2010.
+He ran in the 2025 presidential election, obtaining 14.66% of the vote against incumbent Faustin-Archange Touadéra.